Entanglement structure of current-driven diffusive fermion systems

-Rather than attempting to analyze realistic models for disordered, interacting electrons, we instead investigate two ``toy'' models: the three-dimensional, non-interacting Anderson model in the diffusive phase \cite{Anderson58}, and a class of random quantum circuits acting on a chain of qubits, which exactly map to a many-fermion system.
+Rather than attempting to analyze realistic models for disordered, interacting electrons, we instead focus our investigations on two ``toy'' models: the three-dimensional, noninteracting Anderson model in the diffusive phase \cite{Anderson58}, and a class of random quantum circuits acting on a chain of qubits, which exactly map to a many-fermion system.
 The current-driven Anderson model is expected to qualitatively capture the properties of mesoscopic disordered metals in the regime $L \ll \ell_{\rm \varphi}$, where $L$ is the length of the driven system.

 In this article, we show that the long-time density matrix for driven noninteracting fermions is characterized by volume-law mutual information and entanglement, in distinct contrast to the entanglement properties at equilibrium.
-This result should apply generally to driven systems in the regime $\ell \ll L \ll \ell_{\rm \varphi}$.
+This result should generally apply to driven systems in the regime $\ell \ll L \ll \ell_{\rm \varphi}$.
 Our results thus provide examples of physical systems where volume-law entanglement can be sustained, and possibly harnessed, despite strong coupling of the system to external reservoirs.
 We discuss experimental methods to probe these effects in transport experiments on mesoscopic wires or ultracold Fermi gases.
-In our random circuit models we can also add interactions and show the crossover to area-law entanglement as $L$ exceeds $\ell_{\varphi}$, showing that such quantum chaotic driven systems stay closer to local equilibrium than do the noninteracting fermion models.
+In our random circuit models we can also add interactions and show the crossover to area-law entanglement as $L$ exceeds $\ell_{\varphi}$, showing that such quantum chaotic-driven systems stay closer to local equilibrium than do the noninteracting fermion models.